Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Summary

 \item Model 2 (\S\ref{sec:model2}) reduces the gas fraction of hot halos to reproduce the substantially lower gas fractions observed in groups, while preserving the profile shapes from clusters. $\OVI$ absorption and X-ray emission from galactic halos are substantially reduced to levels far below observations.
 While some of these underpredictions are not necessarily problematic and can be compensated for using a separately modelled cool phase, other observational evidence and physical motivations suggest the need to vary radial profile slopes as a function of mass.

 \item Model 3 (\S\ref{sec:model3}) adopts shallower slopes toward lower halo masses while calibrated to gas fractions like Model 2.
-This model, which also exhibits flatter entropy slopes and longer interior cooling times, often performs the best of the three models; however, it is still only an extrapolation from clusters constrained by several physical criteria at lower mass.
+Group X-ray observations support shallower slopes for density, pressure, and entropy, but this model is not constrained directly by these observations.
+Model 3 also has longer interior cooling times.
+This model often performs the best of the three models, while still being an extrapolation from clusters constrained by several physical criteria at lower mass.

 \item No single model can fit all the observed data, and we emphasize overpredictions of observables and mismatched pressures as being most problematic.
 We discuss overpredictions including stacked X-ray profiles of massive halos from eRASS:4 (\S\ref{sec:obseRASS4}) and $\OVI$ outside $R_{200}$ (\S\ref{sec:obsOVI}), as well as the underpredicted pressures from absorption lines (tracing cool gas) in tension with SZ-derived pressures for galactic halos (\S\ref{sec:pressuremismatch}).